2023 Federal Advocacy Priorities

 - There is a growing recognition at all levels of government that cybersecurity is no longer an IT issue; it is a business risk that impacts the daily functioning of our society and economy, as well as a potential threat to our nation’s security.

-- Cybersecurity has remained the top priority for the State CIOs for the past nine years, according to the NASCIO 2022 State CIO Top 10 Priorities.
+- Cybersecurity has remained the top priority for the State CIOs for the past ten years, according to the 2023 NASCIO State CIO Top 10 Priorities.

-- Less than half of all states have a dedicated cybersecurity budget line item while federal government agencies and private sectors allocate a significant percentage of their IT budget on cybersecurity.
+- As cited in the, 2022 NASCIO-Deloitte Cybersecurity Study, just over half of all states have a dedicated cybersecurity budget line item and only a handful allocate more than ten percent of their IT budget to cybersecurity.

-- With the inclusion of the State and Local Cybersecurity Grant Program in the Infrastructure Investment and Jobs Act, states and localities have an unprecedented opportunity to improve their security posture, increase collaboration between state, local and federal governments and promote a whole-of-state approach to cybersecurity.
+- The inclusion of the State and Local Cybersecurity Grant Program in the Infrastructure Investment and Jobs Act, recognized this tremendous need.
+With this grant states and localities have an unprecedented opportunity to improve their security posture, increase collaboration between state, local and federal governments and promote a whole-of-state approach to cybersecurity.

 - The $1 billion/4-year program will be administered by FEMA with subject matter expertise from DHS CISA and requires significant input by state CIOs and CISOs, who are charged with approving and implementing a statewide cybersecurity plan.

-- Work with FEMA and CISA to ensure grant guidance includes flexibility for states, promotes whole-of-state cybersecurity, emphasizes cyber hygiene, shared services models and establishes minimum requirements for local government eligibility to receive grant funding.
+- Work with FEMA and CISA to ensure grant guidance includes flexibility for states, promotes whole-of-state cybersecurity, emphasizes cyber hygiene, an emphasis on shared services models and establishes minimum requirements for local government eligibility to receive grant funding.

 - Ensure state CIOs and CISOs set policy for the grant program.
 While State CIOs and CISOs should not serve as grant administrators, they understand the unique cybersecurity challenges facing their state.
 In consultation with their planning committees, they should set policy parameters and prioritize funding opportunities for this grant program.